sdp1992/TwitterToKafka/README.md

 Log Retention Time: 1 Hr

 ## To run the application as Python application:
-nohup python TwitterToKafka.py &
+nohup python app.py &

 ## To run in Docker:
-docker run --detach -v /path/to/your/config.ini:/app/config.ini --network="host" image_id (Make sure Kafka consumers are reachable at localhost:9092)
+docker run --detach --network="host" --env-file /path/to/.env image_id (Make sure Kafka consumers are reachable at localhost:9092)